Table of contents

 This will create a simple table called step0 and with a forwarding chain called firewall.
 Additionally, we create a set called allowed_ip, we specify its type as ipv4_addr and then add some elements by default to it.

 We finally add the rule ip saddr @allowed_ip counter accept.
 This rule will apply to any packet with a source IPv4 address that matches any of the possible values in the set allowed_ip.
-If a match occurs, then the action taken is counter accept which keep track of the received packets and accepts them.
+If a match occurs, then the action taken is counter accept which keeps track of the received packets and accepts them.
 You can use nft list table step0 to see the content of the table.

 Step 2: Finding the bug